ethereum/portal-network-specs/portal-wire-protocol.md

 The Portal wire protocol is the default p2p protocol by which Portal nodes communicate.

-The different Portal networks **MAY** use this protocol, but they **MUST** remain separated per network.
+The different protocol within the Portal network **MAY** use this protocol, but they **MUST** remain separated per network.

-This is done at the [Node Discovery Protocol v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-wire.md#talkreq-request-0x05) layer, by providing a different protocol byte string, per network, in the `TALKREQ` message.
+This is done at the [Node Discovery Protocol v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-wire.md#talkreq-request-0x05) layer, by providing a different protocol byte string, per protocol, in the `TALKREQ` message.

 The value for the protocol byte string in the `TALKREQ` message is specified as protocol identifier per network.